 We know that our society is sick.
-We may not be able to articulate exactly what has been lost, but we feel it.
-There is no escaping that feeling.
+We may not be able to articulate exactly what has been lost, but we feel it — we cannot help but feel it.
 Material wealth has been no substitute for the soul we’ve lost.

 Are we seeing, and acting out, the cultural immune response to a sick society?
 The ideas and memes that have become dominant in the culture seem almost perfectly designed/evolved for cultural and societal self-immolation.
 If the culture appears to be converging on the shortest path to suicide, then maybe that is the desire driving it at bottom, somewhere in the collective unconscious.

 When the conditions of an individual’s life become unbearable they can make the decision to exit.
 But what does a culture do when the conditions of its “life” become unbearable?
 A culture can’t commit suicide in one action.
 It has to invert its values, it has to corrupt itself – whatever it takes – until it dissolves and dies.

 Maybe it shouldn’t be surprising that Western culture appears to be dissolving itself.
 A culture cannot persist without a soul.
 The options then, are to revive the soul we lost 150 years ago, forge a new one from scratch, or to self-terminate.
 It seems that we cannot go back, so we will need to forge a new soul.